 In response to these risks, the court is obliged to have adequate protective measures in place, mitigating the identified risks to acceptable level.
 Such requirements are similarly set in national cybersecurity legislation (currently under minimal harmonisation through implementation of Directive on security of network and information systems 2016/1148 and pursuant to guidelines and recommendations by European Union Agency for Network and Information Security (ENISA)).
 Aside from above mentioned organisational measures, it is particularly the technical checks and balances incorporated in the court information system, but also the physical premises of the court, that create the boundaries for secure processing of personal data during the court staff activities.

 6.2.1.
-Privacy by design
+Data protection by design

-The newly articulated requirement of privacy by design is focused on appropriate incorporation of personal data protection considerations and measures from the onset of processing operations.
-Notwithstanding the respective relevance of principles relating to processing of personal data to all operations performed by the court staff, the rather rigid and stable setting of internal organisation of the court operations does present limited occasions necessitating the targeted application of the privacy by design requirement.
+The newly articulated requirement of data protection by design is focused on appropriate incorporation of personal data protection considerations and measures from the onset of processing operations.
+Notwithstanding the respective relevance of principles relating to processing of personal data to all operations performed by the court staff, the rather rigid and stable setting of internal organisation of the court operations does present limited occasions necessitating the targeted application of the data protection by design requirement.
 A significant exception may be presented in case of modification of the work-flow routine, e.g. through adoption of new e-justice systems or innovative court file manipulation processes.

 The related well established court practice is the court file access control.
 This also applies to the electronic case management systems that are present in in all Member States.
 Strong regard to this requirement should be given by eventual introduction of electronic court file, as this systematic evolution may have profound impact on rights and freedoms of personal data subjects.

 6.2.2.
-Privacy by default
+Data protection by default

 The principle of data minimisation is an important maxim underlying the more specific requirements focused on securing of personal data processing.
 From a general perspective, the most secured personal data processing is such that never had to occur in the first place.
-The aim of privacy by default requirement is to strengthen this approach and limit the processing only to the necessary scope.
+The aim of data protection by default requirement is to strengthen this approach and limit the processing only to the necessary scope.
 However, such objective is to a certain degree conflicting with the role of court and fundamental maxims of its functioning.
 The objective of providing an effective remedy and court protection to all claiming their right in a dispute establishes more fundamental requirements of the court to be able to accommodate broad variety of tasks that involve collection, analysis and other forms of processing of various personal data with the aim of resolving the ensued dispute.
 Depending on the particular branch, form and instance of the court, this may require also active pursuit of evidence by the court or other activities that are rather focused towards gathering maximal amount of available information rather than its minimization.

-The requirement of privacy by default needs to be taken into consideration with respect to access authorisation and data storage, the particular legislative framework of procedural law and court organisation law is, however, to be likely reflected in the specific national data protection legislation.
-Privacy by default has more relevant application to e-justice systems, as there should be more detailed consideration taking place about the appropriate settings of data storage, access authorization, log management, administrator authority and other aspects, that need to reflect upon the principle of data minimisation.
+The requirement of data protection by default needs to be taken into consideration with respect to access authorisation and data storage.
+In particular, the current measures taken in compliance with the specific organisational or procedural obligations under the national law should be reviewed and adjusted to adequately reflect the data protection by default.
+It has even more relevant application to e-justice systems, as there should be more detailed consideration taking place about the appropriate settings of data storage, access authorization, log management, administrator authority and other aspects, that need to reflect upon the principle of data minimisation.

 6.3.
 Requirement of a data protection officer appointment